bobbingwide/wordpress-develop-tests/README.md

 # Can I run the tests from my WordPress site?
 I'm sure you could try to do this but I can't see why you'd want to.

+# How do I run in situ tests for my plugin or theme

+Use this plugin in combination with [oik-batch](https://github.com/bobbingwide/oik-batch)

+# What versions of PHPUnit does this support?

+From WordPress 4.8 you can use PHPUnit 6.2, 6.1 or 5.7
+For earlier versions of WordPress you can use PHPUnit 5.7

 # How does this help me to develop WordPress tests?